Language-savvy parents improve their children’s reading development, a Concordia study shows

 Seventy sets of six- and seven-year-old children and their parents participated in the study.
 The children were administered reading tests and were then provided with reading material at a level just above their performance level.
 This extra difficulty was intentional, as it provided opportunities for the parents to step in and lend a hand.

 The parents were instructed to help their children as they normally would while their children read to them.
 The sessions were videotaped, transcribed and coded for evidence of parents’ verbal and non-verbal feedback.

-“We were interested in looking at two forms of feedback,” says Aviva Segal, who co-wrote the paper as part of her now-completed PhD with her supervisor, Sandra Martin-Chang, associate professor of education.
+“We were interested in looking at two forms of feedback,” says Aviva Segal, who co-wrote the paper as part of her now-completed PhD with her supervisor, Sandra Martin-Chang, professor of education.
 “The first was commenting on how the child was doing, the second was measuring how the parent responded when the child hesitated or made a mistake.”

 The results confirmed their beliefs that parents with higher reading-related knowledge offered more praise and less criticism to their children than parents with lower reading-related knowledge.
 They also found that parents with a better ear for language tried to explain the relations between graphemes (letters and letter patterns) and phonemes (the smallest sounds of spoken language) to their children more often.

 “We found that reading-related knowledge in parents is associated with a good ‘tag-team’ of feedback,” Segal says.
 “Parents with higher reading-related knowledge tend to give more praise, which sustains children throughout their learning, while at the same time they more often teach their children critical connections they need in order to read.”

 The learning was not all one-way, Segal notes.
 She says there were incidences when parents appeared to learn something about language while their children made mistakes reading to them.